 The main impact on horticulture will be the need to improve the use of fertiliser.
 Our industry can achieve this objective through the audited Farm Environment Plans that the Government will require for freshwater quality.

-HortNZ, in conjunction with product groups, has made a number of submissions on proposed changes to the Emissions Trading Scheme (ETS) and policy proposals around process heat, which could affect glasshouse growers, including most recently:
+HortNZ, in conjunction with product groups, has made a number of submissions on proposed changes to the Emissions Trading Scheme (ETS) and policy proposals around process heat, which could affect glasshouse growers, including:

 - Accelerating renewable energy and energy efficiency (MBIE – March 2020)